-For institutions that rely on highly traceable reference standards for use in quantitative or qualitative testing, Cayman offers synthesized reference materials and certified reference materials accredited to meet ISO/IEC 17025:2005 and ISO Guide 34:2009 guidelines.
+For institutions that rely on highly traceable reference standards for use in quantitative or qualitative testing, Cayman offers synthesized reference materials and certified reference materials accredited to meet ISO/IEC 17025:2017 and ISO 17034:2016 guidelines.

-We are committed to ensuring and maintaining quality in all aspects of our certified reference material production.
+We are committed to ensuring and maintaining quality in all aspects of our reference material production.

-Our quality management system is implemented and maintained by trained staff to meet the requirements set forth in ISO/IEC 17025 and ISO Guide 34.
+Our quality management system is implemented and maintained by trained staff to meet the requirements set forth in ISO/IEC 17025 and ISO 17034.
 This quality management system is applicable to all staff and activities associated with the manufacture and testing of certified reference standards in our ISO-accredited laboratory.

-ISO/IEC 17025:2005 meets the general requirements for the competence of testing and calibration laboratories.
-This ISO standard ensures Cayman is carrying out tests and calibrations to the highest degree of quality and reliability while characterizing Reference Materials (RMs) and certified Reference Materials (CRMs).
+ISO/IEC 17025:2017 meets the general requirements for the competence of testing and calibration laboratories.
+This ISO standard ensures Cayman is carrying out tests and calibrations to the highest degree of quality and reliability while characterizing RMs and CRMs.

-ISO Guide 34:2009 meets the general requirements for the competence of RM producers.
+ISO 17034:2016 meets the general requirements for the competence of RM producers.
 This ISO standard recognizes Cayman for its competence in carrying out the standardized production, storage, and distribution of CRMs.

 Search against product name, item number, or CAS number